Current Lab Members

 Associated Faculty

-Magdalen Balz, MS, CCC-SLP, is a Lecturer in the Department of Speech, Language & Hearing Sciences at Boston University.
+Magdalen Balz, MS, CCC-SLP, is a Clinical Assistant Professor in the Department of Speech, Language & Hearing Sciences at Boston University.
 She received her B.S. in Communication Sciences and Disorders from the University of New Hampshire and her M.S. in Speech, Language & Hearing Sciences from Boston University.
+Maggie is currently a doctoral student at UMass Boston in Gerontology.
 Prior to returning to BU as clinical faculty, Maggie was a speech language pathologist at Spaulding Rehabilitation Hospital and Massachusetts General Hospital in Boston, MA.
-Her clinical and research interests include assessment and treatment of cognitive and language abilities among people with neurological, neurodegenerative, and genetic disorders, as well as preventative cognitive intervention for seniors.
+Her clinical and research interests include assessment and treatment of cognitive and language abilities for people with neurodegenerative diagnoses, as well as preventative cognitive intervention for older adults to maintain communication and social connection.

 Staff